Updated 15 July , 2021

-We are UNRVLD, a trading name of the subsidiaries of Cobra Holdco Limited.
-We are registered in England and Wales and our holding company’s registered number is 03749987 and our registered office is at 2-3 Golden Square, London, W1F 9HR.
+We are UNRVLD Ltd, registered in England and Wales under registered number 03749987.
+Our registered office is at 2-3 Golden Square, London, W1F 9HR.

 Because we are a business located in England, the personal information that you give us or that we collect from you will be held under UK data protection legislation (but we’ll just refer to this as “the legislation”).
 The legislation requires that we tell you that we are a data controller for your personal information or, in other words, we determine the purposes for which and the manner in which any of your personal information are, or are to be, processed by us.